GeekFunkLabs/fluidpatcher/patcher/README.md

 **set_midimessage_callback**(_func_)

-Sets a function to be called when MIDI events are received by the synth
+Sets a function to be called when MIDI events are received by the synth.
+This can be bypassed by calling this function with _None_
 - Parameters:
   - _func_: a function that takes a _fswrap.MidiMessage_ object as its single argument
 - Returns: nothing